WGBH/openvault3_deploy/README.md

 #### Remove your existing Solr index

-**WARNING!** Doing this will delete your exisiting index and it's data.
+**WARNING!** Doing this will delete your exisiting index and its data.
 This operation cannot be undone.
 Normally you shouldn't have to do this.

 ```